iyenal/gen7engine-docs/docs/quickstart.md

 - Project Logs: your project and engine logs for informative and debugging purposes.

 > We can open other projects with File/Open Projects.
-> By default, it opens the project in "project" folder next to IDE executable.
+> By default, it opens the 2D Platformer project in "project" folder next to IDE executable.

-Now let's start by creating a simple project:

-[TODO: Add screens and description]